 Completion of the Master's in Biology program involves ten steps.

-- Admission by the University to the Graduate School and to the Biotechnology Program.
+- Admission by the University to the Graduate School and to the Biology Program.

 - Classification as a Biology graduate student.
 (Must complete the first semester.)